 Excess humidity may cause the stems to rot but overly dry conditions encourage spider mites.
 Find the happy medium and your plant will thrive.

 Watch for pests and disease and act quickly to remove any threats.
 Move the plant outside in summer.
-The minimum temperature acceptable to Aporocactus rat tail cactus is 43 F. (6 C.).
+The minimum temperature acceptable to Aporocactus rat tail cactus is 43 degrees F. (6 C.).
 Be sure to move the plant indoors if frost is expected.